 Personnel who understand the business domain and the technology must carry out the implementation – otherwise one must plan to spend extra time discussing ontology and taxonomies.
 They must adhere to efficient source code development practices.
 The changing work environment will require tools and practices to deal with virtual teams, virtual machines and remote access.
 The company is using a test driven development (TDD) approach.
 This approach increases a developer’s speed and accuracy.
 It keeps requirements focused and in front of them, eliminating time spent on unnecessary features.
 It also enables parallel development of interdependent systems.
 In the long run, it yields dividends by reducing maintenance and decreasing risk.
 Using TDD, a developer can deliver high quality code with certainty.

 Ultimately, the science has to come down to business.
-A good licensing strategy is one that will maximize revenues and allow users to buy products a la carte as opposed to a one-size-fits-all approach.
+A good licensing strategy is one that will maximize revenues and allow users to buy products a-la-carte as opposed to a one-size-fits-all approach.
 Some vendors attempt to be creative with bundles for different levels of upgrades, but a configurable platform allows maximum user choice among available, even perhaps competing technologies.
-The market will favour vendors that innovate and manage data and licenses well.
+The market will favor vendors that innovate and manage data and licenses well.

 Geophysical Insights’ neural network application presents an opportunity to examine seismic data in ways and means orthogonal to those of the legacy systems today.
 The research platform enabled the company to use this application as a configurable service.
 Making the right choices in information and application architectures and frameworks was the key to achieving the business objectives of modular services.
 The company can now move forward with additional science modules and tangential neural network processes, servicing a rapidly changing landscape, licensed to fit specific needs.